 Artspace Buffalo Lofts, developed in partnership with the Belmont Shelter Corporation, now provides 60 units of affordable housing for artists and their families.
 There are 36 units in the historic factory; the remaining 24 units are in six newly constructed fourplexes built on vacant land behind the factory.
 The $17.6 million project includes commercial space on the main floor of the factory building as well as a two-level community gallery that is managed by the property’s resident artists.

-The Manchester Bidwell Corporation recently announced that it would establish a new training facility, the Buffalo Arts and Technology Center, at the Artspace Buffalo Lofts.
-The new center will offer after-school visual arts programs for at-risk urban high school students as well as health sciences career training for under-employed and unemployed adults.
+In 2010, the Manchester Bidwell Corporation announced that it would establish a new training facility, the Buffalo Center for Arts and Technology, at the Artspace Buffalo Lofts.
+The new center offers after-school visual arts programs for at-risk urban high school students as well as health sciences career training for under-employed and unemployed adults.

 Hamilton Houston Lownie Architects